IoriBranford/beeshooter/genesis/POSTMORTEM.md

 # Honey Soldier MD Postmortem

-## Intro

-This is a postmortem of Honey Soldier MD, the port of Honey Guardian to Sega Genesis/Megadrive
+This week I released my first Sega Genesis game, Honey Soldier MD.
+I want to document my development experience in the hope that it will be useful and inspiring to other developers.

 ## Background